rc2dev/pifi-radio/INSTALL.md

 ```
 $ sudo apt install ruby-full
 ```
-Or use RVM, if you wish.

-3. As PiFi Radio is a MPD client, you'll need MPD up and running.
+3. You also (obviously) need MPD up and running, if you haven't it yet.

 Installing on Raspbian:
 ```
 $ sudo apt install mpd
 ```

-After configuring, start and enable it with:
+Configure, start and enable it:
 ```
+$ sudo -e /etc/mpd.conf
 $ sudo systemctl start mpd && sudo systemctl enable mpd
 ```